adsz/devops-lab-repo-k8s/k8s_cluster_deployments/velero/README.md

 Optional: if you maintain an S3 Storage Lens group that targets the `velero/` and `etcd-full-backup/` prefixes (for example `k8s-backups`), set the group name in `storage_lens_group` inside `terraform.tfvars`.
 The CloudWatch dashboard will then display both the bucket-wide metrics and prefix-specific size/object counts.
 Leave the value blank to omit the prefix widget.

-If you also stream backup notifications to CloudWatch Logs (e.g., via a Lambda notifier), configure the log group name in `notification_log_group`.
-When left empty the dashboard hides the log widget (preventing the "log group not found" error).
+If you enable the Telegram notifier (set bot token/chat ID), Terraform now provisions the `/aws/lambda/<cluster>-telegram-notifier` log group automatically and the dashboard widget lights up.
+Without the notifier, the widget is hidden so you won't see any "log group not found" errors.

 ## Cleanup
 ```bash